Assam Medical College

-Assam Medical College and Hospital (AMCH), formerly Berry White Medical School, is a public medical school and hospital in Dibrugarh, Assam, India.
-It was the first medical college in Assam and whole Northeastern India.
-It is the tertiary medical referral centre for upper Assam and areas in neighbouring states, including Arunachal Pradesh.The college has been ranked 62 in the list of government institutes.it has been rated AAA+ by the Medical Council of India with a score of 273.5.
+Assam Medical College and Hospital (AMCH), formerly Berry White Medical School, is a government medical school and hospital in Dibrugarh, Assam, India.
+It was the first medical college in Assam and the whole of Northeast India.
+It is the tertiary medical referral centre for upper Assam and areas in neighbouring states, including Arunachal Pradesh.
+The college has been ranked 62 in the list of government institutes.
+It has been rated "AAA+" by the National Medical Commission with a score of 273.5.

-The 450 acre college offers numerous facilities including indoor and outdoor sports facilities, canteens, ATMs, etc. The academic facilities include laboratories, libraries, wifi across the campus providing access to the internet facilities through PCs and laptops.
+The 450 acre college offers numerous facilities including sports facilities, canteens, ATMs, and more.
+The academic facilities include laboratories, libraries, Wi-Fi across the campus, providing internet access through PCs and laptops.

 The college offers admission to 200 students each year from 2019.
-Before 2019 it offered admission to 170 students each year.
+Before 2019, it offered admission to 170 students each year.